bloxstreet/support/guides/training-guide.md

 **Wait for your LRs to speak.**

 **_If you can understand their greetings, pass them.
 Do not be strict.
-If they lack understandable grammar, you must kick the LR from the game, saying they failed.
+If they lack understandable grammar, you must use the line below.
 If an LR spells 'BloxStreet' incorrectly, follow the procedure under 'Grammar/Greeting Test.'_**

+**Trainer:** *Unfortunately, you have failed this training session due to a lack of understandable grammar in your greeting.
+You are always welcome to attend another session.*

 ### Cafe Test Script
 {: .text-blue-000 }